Runing R in Marvin Cluster

 #SBATCH --mail-type=END

-module load R/X.X.X # choose the module that you need (module av to see available modules)
+# For the next step, choose the module R/X.X.X that you need (module av to see available modules):

 Save it as a sbatch file (sbatch_example.sh), and upload it to your cluster account using an application such as FileZilla (for macOS and windows), or uploading it from your terminal if you are working with linux/ubuntu using the command: